 - Toddlers grow out of things quickly, so be careful about what you buy clothing-wise.
 Anything with their favorite character/theme of the moment is sure to create excitement.

 - Since motor skills are developing, think about trying to give some age appropriate educational (but fun) holiday gifts.
-Things like large block puzzles, anything with moving parts, or things that they can build or put together.
+Things like large block puzzles, anything with moving parts, or things that they can build, put together or ride on.

 - It’s also really important to pay attention to the age ranges listed on toys for safety reasons.
 They are there for a reason and can be a helpful guide as to what’s appropriate.